Last Updated and Reviewed on January 24, 2024 by GagSurgeAdmin | Published: October 16, 2019

-Like we mentioned earlier, a little investment for a decent surge protector for garage door opener may go a long way in protecting your home assets, security and safety of your family.
+Like we mentioned earlier, a little investment for a decent surge protector for a garage door opener may go a long way in protecting your home assets, security and the safety of your family.

-Do consider getting a whole house surge protection device if you do not wish to get surge protection device for every single electrical appliances in the house.
+Do consider getting a whole house surge protection device if you do not wish to get a surge protection device for every single electrical appliance in the house.